Ca-byte/nlw_e_sports/README.md

 ## 💻 Project

 We create a web and Mobile app that you are able to find your game duo, yes, it is what you read, you know when you have time and days free to enjoy you favorite game but you don't have a partner to do it, so this days are ended.
-Web app you can complete the form while you can find your perfect duo on mobile app.
+Web app you can complete the form while you can find your perfect duo on mobile app and even receive a push notification.
 Are you excited?
 So here you go!

 This is a project developed during  **[NLW eSports](https://lp.rocketseat.com.br/inscricao/ignite-lab/)**, run by **[@Rocketseat](https://github.com/Rocketseat)** during september 11 to 18 2022.